Last updated on May 16th, 2022 at 03:32 am

 There are also times when your chain loosens because of the stress it gets.
 A loose chain can even damage your drivetrain’s other parts!

-In this article, we’ll teach you how to tighten mountain bike chain correctly.
+In this article, we’ll teach you how to tighten chain on mountain bike correctly.
 This saves you the hassle of fixing your bike when you’re out on the trails.
 You also don’t have to spend time and money on a mechanic because you can do it yourself.

 Tools needed to tighten mountain bike chain